See our Worship Schedule info page.

 We hope that our website will ease your mind but if you have a question, please ask someone for help.
 Don't hesitate to say, "I am new.
 What is this about?"
 Our congregation is very friendly and happy to have the chance to welcome guests.
 Many who worship regularly remember the “being new” feeling.
 There are always other guests at each worship celebration so don’t feel alone.

-We pass an offering plate during the service so that our worship may include bringing gifts to God.
+Offerings can be put in the basket at the worship doors when you leave the service.
+Our offerings are our gifts to God.
 This is completely voluntary and is intended for family members of St. John.
 Guests should not feel obligated to participate unless God leads you to do so.